 Central Platte Valley Redevelopment

 The Platte Valley is a 600 acre redevelopment district of Denver's old rail yards downtown.
 It is several times the size of downtown Denver.
-I formed a landowners association in 1982 that had 100 city blocks of property in the area of light blue shown below.
-The stripped blue is the rail yards of Denver Rio Grande RR , Burlington Northern RR and Union Pacific RR.
+After I lost my partners on the Westbank project, I formed a landowners association in 1982 that had 100 city blocks of property in the area except for the rail yards of Denver Rio Grande RR , Burlington Northern RR and Union Pacific RR.

 The last work of the committee was to draft development policies for land uses, densities, building heights and special places such as this early Intermodal idea behind Union Station.
 It has a park on top of covered parking and a new train station located on the main line corridor.

 |As the 1980's wore on there was no activity in the Platte Valley due to the recession that hit real estate very hard.
 It was the first time I had ever seen devaluation of property.
 Many news and magazine articles discussed the lack of activity in the Platte Valley as shown by this image in the newspapers which was referring to the twenty years since the Burlington Northern New Town proposal in 1968.|

 |The Platte Valley Land Owners Association tried several ideas for economic development including this one for adding telecom facilities to the basketball arena, convention center, football stadium and DCPA and using them for world stages to generate business and a world wide audience.|

 Another effort was circulated for landscaping the vacant ground and using it for recreation until development could occur.
 But the landowners were worried that it could be difficult to take back landscaped grounds as the public would want these parcels to remain as park space even though there were many dedicated parks as shown below.